2013 Web Archiving Survey

-The Content Working Group has opened the 2013 Web Archiving Survey.
-Any U.S. organization currently engaged in web archiving or in the process of planning a web archive is invited to take the survey, which will remain open through November 30, 2013.
-A list of the survey questions is available here (pdf).
+During Fall 2013, the Content Working Group invited U.S. organizations engaged in web archiving or in the process of planning a web archive to take the 2013 NDSA Web Archving Survey.
+A list of the survey questions is available here (PDF, 196 KB) and a report on the results is available here (PDF, 1010 KB).

 Recently Published Report: "Issues in the Appraisal and Selection of Geospatial Data"